-In 2015, approximately 40,000 individuals from over 120 countries had travelled to Iraq and the Syrian Arab Republic as fighters.
-An estimated 80 per cent of those migrated to join ISIL (Da’esh) and live in the caliphate, creating a combined force with local Syrians and Iraqis assessed at around 100,000 fighters.
+By 2015, approximately 40,000 individuals from over 120 countries travelled to Iraq and the Syrian Arab Republic as fighters.
+An estimated 80 per cent of those travelled to join ISIL (Da’esh) and live in the caliphate, creating a combined force with local Syrians and Iraqis assessed at around 100,000 fighters.

-By September 2014, a pattern of individuals travelling abroad to join terrorist entities including ISIL, al-Nusrah Front and entities associated with Al-Qaida, had grown into such a concern that the Security Council adopted resolution 2178 (2014).
-The resolution specifically called upon Member States to enhance their criminal justice responses to FTFs by introducing measures to detect, prevent and criminalize the travel of FTFs and related activities.
+By September 2014, the pattern of individuals travelling abroad to join terrorist entities including ISIL, al-Nusrah Front and entities associated with Al-Qaida, had grown of such concern that the Security Council adopted resolution 2178 (2014).
+The resolution specifically called upon Member States to enhance their criminal justice responses to FTFs by introducing measures to detect, prevent and criminalize the travel and related activities of FTFs.

 In December 2017, the Security Council unanimously adopted resolution 2396 (2017).
 The resolution addresses the risks posed by FTFs returning from conflict zones.
 It calls upon Member States to strengthen their efforts to stem the threat emanating from returning and relocating FTFs and their family members, including women and children, through measures on border control, criminal justice, and information-sharing.

 UNODC has also provided support to Lebanon with criminal justice measures against the potential recruitment and infiltration of terrorist militants among the refugee population.
-We supported authorities’ efforts to detect, intercept and monitor terrorism-related activities in refugee-centred areas.
-The assistance provided allowed security and judicial authorities to analyse operational challenges posed by different cases involving FTFs, share good practices and databases, and discuss ongoing investigations and cases.
+We have supported authorities’ efforts to detect, intercept and monitor terrorism-related activities in refugee-centred areas.
+The assistance provided allowed security and judicial authorities to analyse the different operational challenges posed by FTFs, share good practices and databases, and discuss ongoing investigations and cases.

 We have developed a series of capacity-building tools in support Member States’ responses to FTFs: